SoulboundLabs/subgraph-the-graph-badges/README.md

 npm i
 ```

-2. Start your local graph-node (If you have a M1 Macbook, please talk with us on Discord for some custom workarounds for the following steps.)
+2. Start your local graph-node.
+If you have a M1 Macbook, please talk with us on Discord for some custom workarounds for the following steps.

    - Clone graph-node